sjs-sudo/PortfolioWebsite/content/upcoming.md

 :   *Wunderland* is the newest text by the author Mugehta Gachago which he specifically wrote for the performance collective *die apokalyptischen tänzerin*nen*.
 Loosely based on Alice in Wonderland, the author invites the audience into a world where standards of good and evil are dissolved.

+&nbsp;
 :   A project by [die apokalyptische tänzerin*nen](https://www.apocalypse.dance/) and Produktionsbüro [schæfer&sœhne](http://www.ae-oe.de/).

+&nbsp;
+Funded by the *City of Stuttgart*, by the *Association of Independent Dance and Theatre Creators in Baden-Württemberg* through means of the *State Ministry of Baden-Wuerttemberg for Sciences, Research and Arts* and by *Fonds Socioculture e.V.*

 ![Wunderland](/upcoming/wunderland.png)